 In Dragon Age, the Couslands and the Howes have a complicated history, fighting on opposite sides during the Orlesian occupation of Ferelden.
 While close allies in the present, Arl Howe later betrays Teyrn Cousland out of jealousy and orchestrates the murder of the entire family save for (potentially) the Human Noble and Fergus Cousland.

 In Awakening, if importing a save with the Human Noble Warden, this adds additional subtext when Nathaniel Howe attempts to murder the Warden to avenge the death of his father and the loss of his family lands to the Grey Wardens.
 Nicely subverted however, as the Warden can decide to end the blood-feud by recruiting Nathaniel into the Wardens and befriending him.
+If he survives the ending Nathaniel saves Fergus Cousland's life, and is given a portion of the old Howe lands that had been seized, further mending the rift between the families.

 This was added to Crusader Kings 2 in The Republic DLC.
 Appropriate given how the game is all about dynasties instead of nations.

-There's one in The King of Dragon Pass: Rangarda Dark-Eyes, who is from another clan, has her sons steal the Cool Horse Tempest from Glendara, a woman in your clan.
+There's one in King of Dragon Pass: Rangarda Dark-Eyes, who is from another clan, has her sons steal the Cool Horse Tempest from Glendara, a woman in your clan.
 Glendara has her kids reclaim the horse, but they'll kill one of Rangarda's sons during the rescue.
 And from there on it erupts into a full-on Cycle of Revenge: the two families will try to kill each other, burn down their houses, destroy their property, and so on.
 And nothing you do can ever stop the feud, short of killing note This includes killing Rangarda's grandsons while they are still children, which will provoke the other clan into a feud and destroy your own clan's morale or outlawing everyone involved.
 The most you can do is try to maintain a good relationship with the other clan.
 Fortunately, the whole mess is started by a Random Event, so if you're lucky it may never happen at all.

 In The Silver Eye, the Hollingsworths and the Shephards have been in conflict for eight hundred years.
 The only reason given so far is that their Nedarian ancestors hated each other.
 This doesn't really help the fact that each family rules over one of two adjacent countries.